daattali/timevis/README.md

 return value from these functions depend on the input: if a `timevis` object was given, then an updated `timevis` object is returned, and if an ID was given, then the same ID is returned.*

+### Extending timevis

+If you need to perform any actions on the timeline object that are not supported by the {timevis} API, you may be able to do so by manipulating the timeline's JavaScript object directly.
+The timeline object is available via `document.getElementById("id").widget.timeline` (replace `id` with the timeline's id).

+This timeline object is the direct widget that vis.js creates, and you can see the [visjs documentation](https://visjs.github.io/vis-timeline/docs/timeline/#Methods) to see what actions you can perform on that object.

 <h2 id="shiny-apps">